dart-lang/site-www/src/_tutorials/dart-vm/get-started.md

 WebStorm shows the output at the bottom in a pane titled **Run main.dart**.

-If you don't have WebStorm, you can run the app from the command line using
+If you don't have WebStorm, you can run the app from the command line:

 ```terminal
 $ pub run bin/main.dart